Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Introduction to fractional quantum Hall interferometry

-Fabry-P\'{e}rot interferometry in the two-dimensional electron gas (2DEG) in the quantum Hall regime is due to interference between two different paths by which electrical current can flow from source to drain along edge states and across constrictions (see Figure~\ref{fig:interferometer}).
+Fabry--P\'{e}rot interferometry in the two-dimensional electron gas (2DEG) in the quantum Hall regime is due to interference between two different paths by which electrical current can flow from source to drain along edge states and across constrictions (see Figure~\ref{fig:interferometer}).
 The interference pattern is thus determined by the total phase difference accumulated along the two paths, which in turn consists of both the Aharonov--Bohm phase, determined by the charge of the propagating quasiparticles and the enclosed flux, and the statistical contribution, determined by the statistics of the quasiparticles and the number and type of the quasiparticles enclosed between the two paths.
 This overall phase difference can be changed experimentally by changing either the enclosed flux or the number of quasiparticles within the interferometer loop.
 As is discussed in more detail in Section~\ref{sec:S1} of Supplementary Materials, for Abelian quasiparticles this change is given by

 In this expression, $\Delta\Phi$ is the change in the encircled flux, $\Phi_0=hc/e \approx 41\,\text{G}\,\upmu \text{m}^2$ is the flux quantum, and $\Delta N_{e^*}$ is the change in number of the enclosed quasiparticles of charge $e^*$.
 Their braiding statistics is described by statistical angle $\theta_{e^*}$ – a phase acquired by the wavefunction upon counter-clockwise exchange of two identical quasiparticles.

-If the interfering quasiparticles are non-Abelian, the effect may be more pronounced as both the phase and the amplitude of the interference term can depend on the number of quasiparticles inside the interferometer~\cite{Bonderson2006b}, leading e.g. to the predicted even-odd effect for $e/4$ quasiparticles in non-Abelian $\nu=5/2$ or $7/2$ QH states.
+A key difference between the Abelian interference described by Eq.~(\ref{eq:AB phase}) and non-Abelian interference is that in the former case both the encircled flux and the number of enclosed quasiparticles play a similar role: they simply contribute to the phase difference between the two interfering paths.
+However, if the interfering quasiparticles are \textit{non-Abelian}, the number of enclosed quasiparticles does not just contribute to the phase difference, it can change the \textit{amplitude} of the interference term~\cite{Bonderson2006b}.
+The most dramatic manifestation of this property is the even-odd effect predicted for the interference of $e/4$ quasiparticles in non-Abelian $\nu=5/2$ or $7/2$ QH states.
+Specifically, the interference is only possible when the number of encircled $e/4$ quasiparticles is even whereas no Aharonov--Bohm oscillations should be observed if the number is odd -- see Figure~\ref{fig:braiding}.